mapbender/mapbender-documentation/en/functions/misc/button.rst

 The button element provides a push button widget.
 Some elements like `Legend <../basic/legend.html>`_ , `Layertree <../basic/layertree.html>`_, `FeatureInfo <../basic/feature_info.html>`_, `Line/Area Ruler <../basic/ruler.html>`_ and  `PrintClient <../export/printclient.html>`_ need a button to be displayed/activated if not defined in a frame.

 Buttons optionally can be grouped, so that only one button in a group can be active at any given time.
 This is done by the group paramter.
 You can define a button that refers to a website or script using the click paramter.
-You can only choose features as target parameter, which have been added in the content or footer before.
+You can only choose features as target parameter, which have been added in the Map area or footer before.

 Configuration
 =============